leechristopher722/leechristopher722/README.md

 🎓 &nbsp;I'm currently studying Computer Science at UC Berkeley.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Backend Infrastructure, and Distributed Systems.\
 💬 &nbsp;Feel free to reach out to me for interesting discussions or collaboration opportunities.\
 ✉️ &nbsp;You can reach me at leechristopher722@berkeley.edu!
-I'll try to respond as soon as I can.\
+I'll respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Blog](https://leechristopher722.github.io) for more details about my interest.

 <img alt="Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right" width="320"/>